-Taught by our team of research-active experts, who regularly offer advice to organisations in the sport management sector.
-Through their ties to the industry, you will have the chance to listen to and network with guest speakers as well as take part in site visits to sporting facilities across the UK.
+This course is taught by our team of research-active expert academics, who regularly offer advice to organisations in the sport management sector.
+Through their ties to the industry, you will have the chance to listen to and network with guest speakers, who offer their specific sport management knowledge and experience.